wkm/firethorn/README.md

 	client=456
 	time=2012/5/0..31

-Per-month counters for all like activity for a client in May and June 2012:
+Per-month counters for all like activity for all posts for a client in May and June 2012:

 	client=456
 	time=2012/5..6